joaompinto/charstyle/docs/contributing.md

-# Contributing to Charstyle
+# Contributing to charstyle

-Thank you for your interest in contributing to Charstyle!
+Thank you for your interest in contributing to charstyle!
 This document provides guidelines and instructions for contributing to the project.

 ## Development Setup